Pound for Pound, Ninja Post is the Best Forum Software Around

 Read the full interview »

-The Melting Pot; or, Why Sub-Forums Are So Passé
+The Melting Pot; Or, Why Sub-Forums Are So Passé

 Most forums default to the classic “forum, sub-forum paradigm” whereby threads are divvied up by topics such as “News & Announcements”, “Tech Support”, “The Sports Zone”, “Off Topic Discussion”, etc. We believe this approach is flawed.